kuhumcst/stucco/README.md

 ### Motivation
 I was motivated by the following considerations:

-1. **Components should connect through state:** Reusable components<sup>†</sup> are simpler to extend if they have read-write access to the same state.
-The practice of hiding component state inside a function closure is detrimental to the composability of reusable components.
+1. **Components should connect through state:** Stateful components<sup>†</sup> are simpler to integrate if they are allowed read-write access to the same state.
+The component APIs benefit from reduced ceremony due to a de-emphasis on callback functions.
-2. **Component state should be simple:** Both the component APIs and the underlying data will benefit from a design constraint that seeks to reuse state across different component types.
-The APIs benefit from less ceremony overall due to the de-emphasis on callback functions.
-The data benefits from an enforced generalisation.
+2. **Component state should be generic:** There are many benefits to having similarly shaped state in use across different component types.
+It imposes simplicity and a separation of concerns, while facilitating adhoc communication between discrete UI components by using the data itself as a protocol.
 3. **All state should be exposed:** Having access to most state through a single deref - as is common in the ClojureScript world - makes for simple debugging.
 If it's beneficial to expose the majority of the state why not expose state hidden away behind function closures too?

 The Python principle of ["we are all consenting adults here"](https://mail.python.org/pipermail/tutor/2003-October/025932.html) is relevant here.
 This idea is also widely practiced in the Clojure/ClojureScript world, just not when it comes to stateful reagent components.